-(f)(i) If any contribution of more than Two Hundred Dollars (\$200.00) is received by a candidate or candidate's political committee after the tenth day, but more than Forty-eight (48) hours before 12:01 a.m. of the day of the election, the candidate or political committee shall notify the appropriate office designated in Section 23-15-805, within Forty-eight (48) hours of receipt of the contribution.
+(f)(i) If any contribution of more than Two Hundred Dollars (\$200.00) is received by a candidate or candidate's political committee after the tenth day, but more than forty-eight (48) hours before 12:01 a.m. of the day of the election, the candidate or political committee shall notify the appropriate office designated in Section 23-15-805, within forty-eight (48) hours of receipt of the contribution.
 The notification shall include:

-- 1. The name of the receiving candidate;
+1. The name of the receiving candidate;

-- 2. The name of the receiving candidate's political committee, if any;
+2. The name of the receiving candidate's political committee, if any;

-- 3. The office sought by the candidate;
+3. The office sought by the candidate;

-- 4. The identification of the contributor;
+4. The identification of the contributor;

-- 5. The date of receipt;
+5. The date of receipt;

-- 6. The amount of the contribution;
+6. The amount of the contribution;

-- 7. If the contribution is in-kind, a description of the in-kind contribution; and
+7. If the contribution is in-kind, a description of the in-kind contribution; and

-- 8. The signature of the candidate or the treasurer or the director of the candidate's political committee.
+8. The signature of the candidate or the treasurer or director of the candidate's political committee.

-(ii) The notification shall be in writing, and may be transmitted by overnight mail, courier service, or other reliable means, including electronic facsimile (FAX), but the candidate or candidate's committee shall ensure that the notification shall in fact be received in the appropriate office designated in Section 23-15-805 within Forty-eight (48) hours of the contribution.
+(ii) The notification shall be in writing, and may be transmitted by overnight mail, courier service, or other reliable means, including electronic facsimile (FAX), but the candidate or candidate's committee shall ensure that the notification shall in fact be received in the appropriate office designated in Section 23-15-805 within forty-eight (48) hours of the contribution.

 § 23-15-809.
-Statements by persons other than political committees; filing; indices of expenditures.
+Independent expenditures